vuejs/vue-loader/docs/vi/options.md

 - type: `boolean`
 - default: `true` (v13.0+)

   Whether to emit esModule compatible code.
-By default vue-loader will emit default export in commonjs format like `module.exports = ....`.
+Mặc định vue-loader will emit default export in commonjs format like `module.exports = ....`.
 When `esModule` is set to true, default export will be transpiled into `exports.__esModule = true; exports = ...`.
 Useful for interoperating with transpiler other than Babel, like TypeScript.

   > version note: up to v12.x, default value is `false`.